keithbaum/cosmos-ignite/readme.md

 Remember, while the tasks provide clear directives, the intention is also to observe your problem-solving approach, creativity, and proficiency in developing a functional system.

-## Expectations

-- **Simplicity**: Your solution should be straightforward.
-Avoid over-engineering.
-- **Documentation**: Briefly document your design decisions, assumptions, and instructions for setting up and running the prototype.
-- **Code Quality**: Even though it's a prototype, follow good coding practices.
-Consider readability, modularity, and comments.

-The primary objective is to assess your design capability, and understanding of blockchain light clients.
-Don't be overly concerned about creating a 'perfect' solution, but showcase your skills and thought process.

 ## Additional Notes